timescale/docs/timescaledb/overview/release-notes/index.md

 Because continuous aggregates no longer store partials, and re-aggregation is removed, it is now possible to create indexes on aggregated columns in the materialization hypertable.
 This can further improve performance.
-We have also removed restrictions on types of aggregates users can perform with Continuous Aggregates:
+There are no longer any restrictions on which types of aggregates you can use with continuous aggregates.
+All of these are now available:

 * aggregates with DISTINCT
 * aggregates with FILTER